massalabs/massa/docs/technical-doc/architecture.rst

 Execution Module
 ****************

 The Execution Module is in charge of effectively executing the operations contained in blocks within the current blockclique, which is provided by the Graph/Consensus Module.
 Operations will typically modify the ledger, either by changing the balances of accounts or by modifying the datastore of smart contracts after the execution of some code.
-Ledger modifications are however stored as diff vs the current finalized ledger, until the corresponding blocks are marked as finalized by the Graph/Consensus Module.
+From an implementation point of view, ledger modifications are however stored as diff vs the current finalized ledger, until the corresponding blocks are marked as finalized by the Graph/Consensus Module.

 Block creators will typically need to query the Execution Module to check current balances at a given slot and verify if some operations can be run with sufficient funds or not, before being integrated into a new block.

+As a side note, it is also possible that blocks might include invalid operations, in which case the Execution Module will simply ignore them.

 Being the maintainer of the ledger, the Execution Module is also queried about address information in general, via the API, for any Module that needs it.